cedx/free-mobile.php/docs/README.md

 # Free Mobile <small>for PHP</small>
 ![Runtime](https://badgen.net/packagist/php/cedx/free-mobile) ![Release](https://badgen.net/packagist/v/cedx/free-mobile) ![License](https://badgen.net/packagist/license/cedx/free-mobile) ![Downloads](https://badgen.net/packagist/dt/cedx/free-mobile) ![Coverage](https://badgen.net/coveralls/c/github/cedx/free-mobile.php) ![Build](https://badgen.net/github/checks/cedx/free-mobile.php/main)

+!> WARNING: this package is **abandoned** and no longer maintained.
+Consider using the [free-mobile-notifier](https://packagist.org/packages/symfony/free-mobile-notifier) package as an alternative.

 ## Send SMS messages to your Free Mobile account
-> Send notifications to your own mobile device via any internet-connected device.
+Send notifications to your own mobile device via any internet-connected device.
-> For example, you can configure a control panel or a network-attached storage to your home so that they send an SMS to your [Free Mobile](https://mobile.free.fr) phone when an event occurs.
+For example, you can configure a control panel or a network-attached storage to your home so that they send an SMS to your [Free Mobile](https://mobile.free.fr) phone when an event occurs.

 ## Quick start
 !> SMS notifications require an API key.
 If you are not already registered, [sign up for a Free Mobile account](https://mobile.free.fr/subscribe).